 No. Once an appointment is scheduled, you will be required to pay at least the first half of the fee no later than 2 hours prior to your

 appointment in order for us to have enough time to prepare your paperwork.
-The other half of your fee is due within 7 days of your test
+The other half of your fee is due within 7 days of your

-paid in full.
+balance is paid in full.
 Any testing not paid for in full within 30 days will be sent to collections where additional fees will apply.

 5) Can individuals getting tested be in different cities and/or states?

 Yes.
 We offer DNA testing in every state.
-Therefore, the location of individuals participating in a DNA test has no bearing on the testing
+Therefore, the location of individuals participating in a DNA test has no bearing on the

-itself or the accuracy of the results.
+testing itself or the accuracy of the results.
 There is no additional fee to schedule parties in different locations.

 6) When testing for paternity, does the mother have to be tested for accurate results?